bobmonsour/bobmonsour.com/src/posts/is-this-thing-on.md

 keywords: blog, website, retired, 11ty, eleventy
 ---

+{% image "src/img/is-this-thing-on.jpg", "a boy screaming into a microphone", "(min-width: 1000px) 1200px, 100vw" %}

 Welcome to the first post of my new site!

-I've built the site with something called [eleventy, or as some say, 11ty](https://www.11ty.dev/).
+I've built the site with something called [11ty, or as some say, eleventy](https://www.11ty.dev/).
 It's a static site generator that I'm still learning how to use.

 I'll be writing about my experience in building this site as well as a few others I've built using eleventy.